 For the afternoon, I recommend just relaxing on the beach and at Giles Baths – a stunning natural rock pool at the northern end of the beach.
-There are two other paid ocean pools in Coogee to choose from too.
-Grab lunch at A Fish Called Coogee – which has super fresh and affordable seafood, or Spice Thai for authentic Thai food.
+There are two other paid ocean pools in Coogee to choose from too including the excellent McIver Ladies Baths.

-There is a small but interesting shrine to the Virgin Mary up on the headland above Coogee (by the entrance arch that leads to Giles Baths) where a local women saw an apparition of the Virgin Mary on a fence.
+There is a small but interesting shrine to the Virgin Mary upon the headland above Coogee (by the entrance arch that leads to Giles Baths) where a local woman saw an apparition of the Virgin Mary on a fence.

-Any visit to Chinatown should finish with Emperor’s cream puffs – you will probably notice the long line at their otherwise blink and you’ll miss it dessert window.
+Any visit to Chinatown should finish with Emperor’s puffs – you will probably notice the long line at their otherwise blink and you’ll miss it dessert window, part of Emperor’s Garden Restaurant.
 These little pillows of choux pastry stuffed with hot and creamy vanilla custard should not be missed.

 Finish the night by wandering Darling Harbour and admiring how pretty it is when it’s all lit up, or grab a drink a bit further north in the newly developed inner-city suburb of Barangaroo.

-Day Three involves seeing more of the harbour, and exploring one of my favorite beach suburbs in Sydney – Manly.
-A Sydney must see.
+Day Three involves seeing more of the harbor and exploring one of my favorite beach suburbs in Sydney – Manly.
+A Sydney must-see.

 Take a morning ferry over to magical Manly, a beach suburb that was my home for a year.
 Visiting Manly is one of the best things to do in Sydney.

-If you haven’t eaten yet, treat yourself to breakfast at The Pantry overlooking Manly Beach, or grab some Swedish pastries and coffee from Fika Swedish Kitchen.
-Shout out to Barefoot Coffee Roasters too – they do some of the best coffee in Sydney.
+If you haven’t eaten yet, treat yourself to breakfast at Belgrave Cartel or In Situ which both have lovely gardens to enjoy the sun.
+For something quick and light, grab some Swedish pastries and coffee from Fika Swedish Kitchen.
+Shout out to Barefoot Coffee Traders too – they do some of the best coffee in Sydney.

-You have a couple of choices from here, you could either tackle the 10km Manly to Spit Bridge walk, which will take you past some gorgeous harbour beaches, through pockets of National Park with views over the coast, and to some aboriginal rock art.
+You have a couple of choices from here, you could either tackle the 10km Manly to Spit Bridge walk, which will take you past some gorgeous harbor beaches, through pockets of National Park with views over the coast and to some aboriginal rock art.

 Quarantine Station was where immigrants coming into Sydney who were exposed to diseases were quarantined – hundreds of people died here so it wouldn’t be surprising if it is haunted.